NEMSLinux/nems-docs/README.md

 As I would like the documentation to have a consistent look throughout, please follow these guidelines for your edits.
 You are also welcome to add to these guidelines if you have a suggestion for certain layouts.

+### Compiling on ReadTheDocs

+When creating your own PR for testing, you can create a readthedocs.org accounta and have it pull from your repository.
+This is very helpful when testing layout and overall consistency, since directly compiling on Sphinx will likely turn up slightly different results.

+When setting up the project on readthedocs.org, the requirements file *must* be set in order for the project to compile.

+- After creating the project, open it within readthedocs.org
+- Click Admin > Advanced Settings
+- Scroll down to the section "Requirements File"
+- Set this to `requirements.txt`

 ### Layout

 #### Images